nikhilp15/github-search/README.md

 # Github Profile Finder

-[A React app](https://github-search-nikhilp15.vercel.app/) to search GitHub profiles and see profile details.
+**A [React app](https://github-search-nikhilp15.vercel.app/) to search GitHub profiles and see profile details.**

-**Note: this is a one-way operation.
-Once you `eject`, you can't go back!**
+This application is a web interface to help users find profile of github users using either name or username.
+All relevent profiles similar to entered query name will be shown on home page.
+An option to visit profile will be available on the all of profile cards.
+Selecting it will redirect to new page where all the information about particular user including his recent repositories will be available on the page.
+You can either go back to home page from here or visit his actual github profile available on the github itself.